nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 * Do not redesign portfolio every year
 * Do not change rules mid-crisis
 * Do not add new funds without a clear role
+* Do not invest in individual stocks, since stock picking is a zero-sum game for retail investors
+* Do not invest in high-risk, speculative assets that do not align with risk tolerance
+* Do not let recent market performance dictate investment decisions

 ## Review & Monitoring